cristi-zz/demo_vissl_detectron2/README.md

-# Demo on how to train a Detectron2 segmentation model (R-CNN) on top of a model that was trained with VISSL
+# Detectron 2 and VISSL

 Wonder how to combine VISSL (Self-Supervised Learning library) with image segmentation from Detectron 2?
 Here is how.